What to Do if You Are Denied a Personal Loan

 Insufficient or unstable income

-When deciding whether to offer a loan, a lender will investigate your recent income history to determine if you can pay them back.
+When deciding whether to offer a loan, a lender will investigate your recent income history to determine if you can repay them.
 They may reject your application if they deem your income insufficient or unstable.
 From the lender’s perspective, a borrower with unreliable income has a higher chance of defaulting on the loan when the monthly payments become unaffordable.

 Basic requirements are not met